jfrog/frogbot/docs/install-bitbucket-server.md

         JF_GIT_API_ENDPOINT= ""

         // Uncomment the below options if you'd like to use them.
+        // NOTE: The below options are irrelevant if you are using a config file, and should be configured there.

+        // [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
+        // The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore")
+        // JF_INSTALL_DEPS_CMD= ""

         // [Mandatory if JF_USER and JF_PASSWORD are not provided]
         // JFrog access token with 'read' permissions for Xray
         // JF_ACCESS_TOKEN= credentials("JF_ACCESS_TOKEN")